jranderson100/FlaskCRUDApp/README.md

-## A technical description of how the pipeline works-
+## A technical description of how the pipeline works

 Through the Jenkinsfile in the main branch of my Github repository, Jenkins begins the build phase of the pipeline.